Appearance

 rust

-impl Render for MyApp {
+impl Render for Example {

 fn render(&mut self, window: &mut Window, cx: &mut Context<Self>) -> impl IntoElement {